Building a Stronger Workforce for Missouri’s Food, Ag, and Forestry Employers

-To better understand these challenges, University of Missouri Extension and the Missouri Agricultural Foundation are undertaking a workforce needs assessment for Missouri’s food, agriculture and forestry industry.
-This project will focus on worker demand within four primary segments of the agricultural sector — agricultural producers, agricultural inputs and services, food and related products manufacturing and forestry products manufacturing — and consider the challenges that employers face in meeting that demand.
+This project will focus on worker demand in four industries — agricultural producers, agricultural inputs and services, food and related products manufacturing and forestry products manufacturing — and consider the challenges that employers face in meeting that demand.

 This effort will result in a detailed report that will allow Missouri agricultural employers, industry leaders and policymakers to have a better understanding of: